Anime Reviews: Your Name

 Over the past few years, with movies like The Garden of Words and Children Who Chase Lost Voices, Makoto Shinkai and his studio have gotten extremely

-Your Name features a nice pop-rock soundtrack provided by a group called RADWIMPS.
-Their tunes are nice and accompany the mood quite well, but on the audible side of things, the voice acting is a tough act to beat.
+Your Name also features a nice pop-rock soundtrack provided by a group called RADWIMPS.
+Their tunes are quite nice, boasting a sort of relaxing and down-to-earth feel that accompany the mood quite well.
+The voice acting is, likewise, noteworthy in its quality.
 It may come as a surprise for many anime fans to learn that the majority of voice acting is objectively terrible, but that problem is not true here—Your Name's voice acting is nothing short of exemplary.
 I can't vouch for the English dub (though the cast looks promising enough), but the Japanese performances are all-around rock solid.
 It shines exceptionally bright with Mone Kamishiraishi's portrayal of Mitsuha and Ryunosuke Kamiki's work for Taki.
 The film plays with the fact that Taki speaks in a brash and confident manner while Mitsuha's speech is more delicate with a countryside dialect.
 The two actors have to adopt the other's speaking habits when the two characters switch.
 Not only does this subtly inform us on how the characters interact with the world around them, it leads to a few very funny moments early in the film.

 This leads us naturally into the subject of our two leads, Mitsuha and Taki.
 Being from a rural area myself, I can relate to Mitsuha's insatiable desire to be anywhere else than Itomori.
 The fact that she's a lively and fiery person makes her a lot of fun to follow, especially when she's masquerading as Taki.
 And I think every guy in the room can identify with Taki's inability to not be the unabashed pervert every single one of us would be in his situation.
 His mounting frustration with Mitsuha nudging him forward in his social relationships is another character aspect I can relate to.
 Of course, as is the nature of character-driven fiction, the two of them change over time as the result of their indirect interactions.
 All I'll say here in this spoiler-free review is that the places they end up are not only believable, but they feel like where they've been building up to all their lives.
 Their development is handled with skill and care.
 I do quite like all the secondary characters as well, from Mitsuha's grandma and younger sister to Taki's workplace crush Okudera and Mitsuha's bickering friends Sayaka and Tessie.
 The focus is on the leads and since it required them to be particularly strong, it only makes sense that they got the most screentime.